Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/mlapi-basics/object-spawning.md

 ## Scene Objects

-Any objects in the scene with `NetworkObject` components will get automatically replicated by MLAPI.
+Any objects in the scene with active  `NetworkObject` components will get automatically replicated by MLAPI.
 There is no need to manually spawn them.

 There are **two** modes that define how scene objects are synchronized.